BESSER-PEARL/agentic-bpmn/README.md

 These are also provided in the `model` folder, shared also as an image (.jpg) for accessibility purposes.
 These implementations answer to the need we found in the literature for our extension:
 * "[Self-collaboration Code Generation via ChatGPT]([url](https://arxiv.org/pdf/2304.07590))": This paper propose several instances of ChatGPT to simulate a waterfall development process of code, having a requirements analyst, a coder and a tester agent.
 We used our notation to represent the workflow defined in their self-collaboration framework.
+* "[Multi-Agent Collaboration Mechanisms: A Survey of LLMs]([url](https://arxiv.org/abs/2501.06322))": In Section 5.2, the author show one of the applications of agent collaboration (A customer service, focused on Q&A).
+However, they do not use any standard notation to display the workflow.
+Thus, we used our notation to model the example, introducing human reflection for the Q&A where the agents need the user input.